Shredder (Teenage Mutant Ninja Turtles): Utrom Shredder

-The Utrom Shredder is the main antagonist and the primary Shredder of the series.
-He serves as the archenemy of the Turtles and Splinter, and indirectly had a hand in their creation.
+The Utrom Shredder is the main antagonist and primary Shredder of the series who serves as the archenemy of the Turtles and Splinter.

-Ch'rell (whose aliases include Torrinon, Kako Naso and Duke Acureds) is a megalomaniacal and psychopathic Utrom warlord responsible for the deaths of millions across the universe.
-Although he was captured by his fellow Utroms, Ch'rell escaped and caused their ship to crash-land on earth during the Sengoku period of feudal Japan.
-The stranded Utroms built humanoid exosuits to disguise themselves among the humans.
-Ch'rell stole the first working prototype and used the Japanese legend of a Demon Tengu to craft a dual identity, becoming a wealthy Japanese philanthropist named Oroku Saki and a ruthless crime lord known as the Shredder.
-He founded an underground criminal empire called the Foot Clan to hunt down his former Utrom captors and later adopted an abandoned girl named Karai, whom he personally trained in ninjutsu to lead the Foot Clan in Japan while he moved to New York City to expand their operation.
-Shredder created important links with the New York underworld, enlisting Hun, the leader of the Purple Dragons, as his right-hand man.
-In New York, Shredder captures Hamato Yoshi, one of the Utroms' foremost guardians, and kills him after he refuses to reveal their location.
-Yoshi's pet rat Splinter witnesses his murder and escapes, winding up in the city's sewers where he and four baby turtles are accidentally exposed to a mutagenic ooze created by the Utroms, transforming them into sentient humanoid lifeforms.
+Ch'rell is a megalomaniacal and genocidal Utrom warlord who escapes captivity by causing an Utrom ship to crash-land on Earth during the Sengoku period of feudal Japan.
+After commandeering a humanoid exosuit designed by the Utroms to disguise themselves among the humans, Ch'rell takes inspiration from an ancient Japanese legend of a Demon Tengu to craft a dual identity as a wealthy Japanese philanthropist named Oroku Saki and a ruthless crime lord known as the Shredder.
+He founds a criminal ninja organization called the Foot Clan and, centuries later, adopts and trains an abandoned girl named Karai to lead the Foot Clan in Japan while he moves to New York City to hunt down his former Utrom captors.
+Ch'rell kills the Utroms' guardian Hamato Yoshi when he refuses to reveal their location, inadvertently leading to the mutation of Yoshi's pet rat Splinter and four baby turtles by mutagenic ooze created by the Utroms.